 I wish I understood these matters better in my failed relationships.

 “What do I do now?
 I’ve resolved to leave the past behind, and conquer the world – to do my best, to contribute as much as I can, serve the people I love.
 Do I leave this country, go build a cryptocurrency business?
 The opportunity is now; and that is the opportunity in the world of software right now.
 There is nothing holding me behind.
-My immigration status in this country is coming to an end; my future is wrought with uncertainty.
+My immigration status in this country is coming to an end, and the next step is so far away; my future is wrought with uncertainty.
 I can find funding, and go do a business – like I always wanted.
 There is nothing holding me back but fear, uncertainty, a need for continuity.”

 These thoughts creep up on me.
 I’ve been thinking about the next steps for my life for months now; these huge decisions lay a heavy burden on my shoulders, and I never know how to approach them; they mix and shuffle with scattered feelings, a longing for comfort and authority, someone I can rely on.
 As I watch my interview candidate struggle to understand the structure of a simple algorithm question, I wonder if we’re both stumbling in the darkness – if only I stood from a higher pedestal of mental clarity and sharpness, the answers would be apparent to me.

 It’s my destiny.
 It’s my life.
 What is the right path forward?
 Do I quit, risk it all – my status in the US, my career – and do what I want?
 Do I resign to this holding pattern that circumstances have forced me into?
 What of my relationships in this country?